 We are planning to update the color palette in our home.
 What are the “in” colors these days?

-Gray (and its many shades including greige) have been in-style for so long now that its hard to imagine it ever going out of style.
-Gray is still quite popular with buyers – homes painted in a gray/greige and white color palette almost universally fly off the market.
-However, the incoming trend is strongly leaning towards the whites.
+Gray (and its many shades including greige) have been in-style for so long now that its hard to imagine it still holds its alure, and many homeowners are venturing into different color palettes.
+However, gray is still extremely popular with buyers – homes painted in a gray/greige and white color palette almost universally fly off the market.
+And if you have to choose between gray/greige and any other color (except white), always choose gray!
+If you need a break from gray, however, the incoming trend is strongly leaning towards the whites.
 White comes in so many shades – and even straight out of the can white is quite a nice and refreshing color.
-In some cases, white is being combined with an accent wall in a gray tone or other neutral, and this can work quite well.
+In some cases white is being combined with an accent wall in a gray tone or other neutral, and this can work quite well.

 Where to start your painting?
-Strong colors are not currently where the market is, so it’s best to begin repainting the rooms that are currently wallpapered (also not popular with buyers unless the wallpaper is pretty new and very trendy) and rooms that are painted the strongest colors.
-In an ideal world, you will ultimately create an interior aesthetic that, while every room does not need to be the same, the colors blend nicely together.
+Strong colors and yellow tones are not currently where the buying market is, so its best to start be repainting rooms that are currently wallpapered (also not popular with buyers unless the wallpaper is pretty new and very trendy) and rooms that are painted the strongest colors.
+In an ideal world, you will ultimately create an interior aesthetic that, while ever room does not need to be the same, the colors blend nicely together.